Mariia22/Online-store/README.md

 # Online-store
 The classic online shop with different kinds of filters and search bar.
-This app is on Typescript, for testing I used Jest, for building the project - Webpack.
+This app is on Typescript, for building the project - Webpack.
 Features:
 1. the main page contains all the products of the store as well as filters, a search bar, a sorting field
 2. the product card contains its image, name, quantity of this product in stock, year of entry into the market, color, manufacturer, etc., whether the product is in the basket